darkdrago74/theSmallComparator/README.md

 sudo usermod -a -G dialout $USER sudo usermod -a -G video $USER
 ```
-Log out and log back in for changes to take effect.
+Log out and back in for changes to take effect.

 2. Install dependencies:
    ```bash